Prime Minister Modi to inaugurate 'Iconic Week Celebrations' of Finance and General Affairs Ministries today - ExBulletin

 Prime Minister Modi to inaugurate ‘Iconic Week Celebrations’ of Finance and General Affairs Ministries today

-Prime Minister Narendra Modi will today inaugurate the ‘Iconic Week Celebrations’ of the Ministry of Finance and the Ministry of Commercial Affairs at Vigyan Bhawan in Delhi.
+New Delhi [India]June 6 (ANI): Prime Minister Narendra Modi will today inaugurate the ‘Iconic Week Celebrations’ of the Ministry of Finance and the Ministry of Corporate Affairs at Vigyan Bhawan in Delhi.

 The “Iconic Week” is celebrated as part of the “Azadi Ka Amrit Mahotsav” (AKAM) from June 6 to June 11, 2022.